Purity Test Results: Double Protein Oats

 Why does ZEGO test for glyphosate?

 We believe our customers have a right to know what is in their food, even if we are not required to list it on the label, and even if the chemical has not been proven to cause health problems yet.
 Though we cannot test for every chemical used in agriculture, glyphosate is the most common herbicide and testing for it can serve as a proxy for ensuring the ingredients we purchase truly are organic and/or non-GMO.
 We believe all companies should be testing periodically for glyphosate and try to minimize it in their products.

 The lowest measurable amount for glyphosate is 0.001PPM.
 Amounts lower than that level cannot be detected.
 All tests are performed by AGQ Labs & Technological Services.

 What are the lowest levels of PPM that could result in negative health consequences?

 Glyphosate is different from allergen testing.
 Whereas a person with an extreme tree nut allergy could react to .02mg of protein, glyphosate exposure is not known to cause reactions with individual exposure of small amounts.
 The concern most often cited is with prolonged exposure to larger amounts.

 For your convenience, we have summarized the report to include the most common chemicals found in food.
-To view the entire lab report for the panel of over 400 chemicals we tested from May 2022, click here.
+To view the entire lab report for the panel of over 400 chemicals we tested for products with best by dates through Nov.
+2023, click here.
 The Paraquat test is a separate test and that lab report can be seen here.

 |Chlorpyrifos||No measurable amount|